 An Independent Software Vendor (ISV) seeking to provide access to CMSEF must be an entity that is duly organized and in good standing, have no legal restrictions that would prohibit it from operating as an ISV, satisfy CMSEF's technological integrity requirements, complete the necessary ISV access documentation, agree to abide by the Rules and Applicable Law, consent to the jurisdiction of CMSEF, pay the fees that may be established by CMSEF from time to time, and not adversely affect CMSEF's ability to comply with Applicable Law.
-Access to CMSEF's Platform by an ISV shall be provided in a fair and non-discriminatory manner.
-Persons seeking access to CMSEF or a Platform through an ISV must be a Participant or a qualified person authorized by a Participant to have such access.
+Access to CMSEF's Platform to any ISV shall be provided in a fair, impartial and non-discriminating manner.
+Persons seeking access to CMSEF or a Platform through an ISV must be a Participant or Authorized Person specifically authorized by a Participant to have such access.